 The beautiful Delhi instant.

 [Text and photos by Mayank Austen Soofi]

-The approach of summer in Delhi is heralded by semal flowers (silk cotton; bombax linn).
-They start growing when their large stout trees are still leafless.
-The bare branches are clothed with pulpy red flowers, which, after growing too heavy, fall on the ground with a soft thud.
+The arrival of Delhi’s dreaded summer is most poetic.
+It is heralded by the blooming of the red semal.
+These flowers start growing when their large, stout trees are still leafless.
+Soon the bare branches are clothed with pulpy red flowers, which, after growing too heavy, fall on the ground with a soft thud.

-On being asked what happiness this decoration was bringing to him, the young guard, who was extremely shy, did not say a word.
+On being asked what happiness this decoration brought to him, the young guard, who was extremely shy, did not say a word.
 He only smiled.
-It was a beautiful moment.

 A guard’s instinct